-A minimum of 144 hours of related training shall be required during each year the apprentice is registered in the program with a minimum of 288 hours as listed below over the term of apprenticeship.
+A minimum of 144 hours of related training shall be required during each year the apprentice is registered in the program.
 (ORS 660.126 (e) / ORS 660.175(2))

 The following is a summary of related instruction including required class hours in each element of instruction.
 A committee may establish and submit clear objectives and outcomes in lieu of hours for each class subject.
 (ORS 660.157)